dfinity/motoko-base/README.md

   }
 ```

 The package _name_ `"base"` appears when importing its modules in Motoko (e.g., `import "mo:base/Nat"`).
 The _repo_ may either be your local clone path, or this public repository url, as above.
-The _version_ can be any github branch name (among other things).
+The _version_ can be any git branch name (among other things).
 There are no dependencies.
 See [vessel package manager] docs for more details.

 [vessel package manager]: https://github.com/kritzcreek/vessel